JF0x7/Begginings.../README.md

 I have a computer systems information technology diploma looking to contribute more to github
-25 years old Polish-Canadian living in Canada
+25 years old Polish-Canadian living in Canada Clamshell ascii is slightly skewed... annoying but i will try to update later....